 Work In Progress

 Heritage Film Project is currently in postproduction with "Joy Brown" and "The Piccirilli Factor", both scheduled for release in March, 2025.
-We have recently added "Tiffany" and "Looking for Edward Boccia" to our production lineup, which are now in development.
+Most recently we have started production on "Looking for Edward Boccia", and "Andrew Young".
+For more information see below and sign up for our frequent updates on The Blog.

 In The Piccirilli Factor, Montes-Bradley reconstructs the lost story of a family of Italian artisans and sculptors, tracing their origins in Tuscany to their pivotal role in shaping the urban landscapes of Washington and New York.